Model Bill: Ethics Legislation for Senior Election Officials

 ERN and Campaign Legal Center

-Model Ethics Legislation Creating Impartiality, Conduct, and Disclosure Requirements for Senior Election Officials
+Model Ethics Legislation Creating Impartiality and Conduct Requirements for Senior Election Officials

 Bill drafted by Election Reformers Network with support from Campaign Legal Center

-(2) to prevent any senior election official from using their position to influence an election to the benefit or detriment of any candidacy or party, including their own; and
+(b) to bolster public confidence in elections by assuring voters that no senior election official may use their position to influence an election to the benefit or detriment of any candidacy or party, including their own; and

-(3) to restore and safeguard voter confidence in the integrity and impartiality of the state’s election administration by ensuring that the conduct of senior election officials is beyond reproach.
+(c) to safeguard the impartiality of the state’s election administration by ensuring that the conduct of all senior election officials is beyond reproach.

 Section 2.
 Definitions